Regulus343/Fractal/readme.md

 	php artisan fractal:install

-Fractal should now be installed.
+Fractal will now be installed.
+Finally, you should go into the config file in `app/config/packages/regulus/fractal/config.php` and change the `migrated` variable to `true`.

 You may now skip ahead to the [Composer Package Installation for Authentication](#auth-composer-package-installation) section.